The Different Types of Coffee Beans

 Besides the type of coffee bean, the degree of roast also defines the flavor of your coffee beans.
 Depending on how long coffee beans are in the roasting process, they are classified as light, medium, and dark roasts.

-Light roasts are the strongest degrees of roast because they spend the least time in the development process, making them retain the highest amount of flavor and bitterness.
+Light roasts spend the least time in the roasting process, making them retain the highest amount of flavor and bitterness.
 Medium roasts are slightly smoother, making them a good fit for lattes and mixed coffees.

 If you enjoy a strong, burnt taste to your coffee, you can pick a dark roast.
 Dark roasts spend the longest time in the roasting step, reducing the amount of caffeine in them and making them a good pairing for dark chocolate and similar flavors.